 - Goal-setting that enables you to continue treatment after discharge

 Detox happens quickly.
 It takes about five to seven days to break a physiological addiction.
 You’ll still be dealing with cravings, but your body won’t believe it’s dying without the drug.
-Because you underwent a dual diagnosis assessment and began treatment, you’re ready to continue.
+Because you underwent a co-occurring disorders assessment and began treatment, you’re ready to continue.

 Work with Experts in the Field Who Understand Co-Occurring Mental Health Conditions

 Although there’s plenty of science to back up the importance of treatment for both conditions, not every facility offers it.
 Look for one that routinely assesses clients for co-occurring conditions.
 Next, look for a whole-person approach to care.
 Examples include holistic treatment, gender-specific care, and one-on-one counseling.

 When you’re ready to quit using drugs, our caring therapists want to help you with detox and dual diagnosis treatment program.
 You don’t have to keep living in the vicious cycle of drug abuse.
-Call Serenity House Detox at 866.516.8356 or reach out online for immediate assistance.
+Call Serenity House Detox & Recovery at 866.516.8356 or reach out online for immediate assistance.